Values and principles

 We use an iterative process of learning and discovery informed by data

 A flexible vision is critical.
 We use data and direct conversations with users to inform our decisions.
-We prototype ideas and do frequent rounds of research to give our teams the evidence to make better decisions.
+We prototype ideas and do frequent rounds of research to give our teams evidence to make better decisions.
 We deliver early and often, using an iterative cycle of build, test, and learn to refine our ideas over time.
-Quick feedback loops keep the cost of change low and mean little mistakes don’t become big failures.
+Quick feedback loops keep the cost of change low and mean that little mistakes don’t become big failures.

 We promote inclusion